bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 .. figure:: _static/InputModuleStructure1.png
   :scale: 80 %
 It performs the transformation of the streams incoming from TCP to T-streams.
-T-streams are persistent streams designed for exactly-once processing (so it includes transactional producer, consumer and subscriber).
+T-streams are persistent streams designed for exactly-once processing (so it includes a transactional producer, a consumer and a subscriber).
 Find more information about T-streams at `the site <http://t-streams.com>`_ .

 In the diagram below you can see the illustrated dataflow for an input module.